onevcat/Kingfisher/README.md

 $(SRCROOT)/Carthage/Build/iOS/Kingfisher.framework
 ```

-For more information about how to use Carthage, pleasee see its [project page](https://github.com/Carthage/Carthage).
+For more information about how to use Carthage, please see its [project page](https://github.com/Carthage/Carthage).

 ### Manually